tochibedford/custom-curses/ReadMe.md

 ## Features

-- It accepts Emojis, and any string you can use in the canvas normally but doesn not support the rotation of said characters.
-I do not know how to implement this ... yet.
+- It accepts Emojis, and any string you can use in the canvas normally and the rotation of said characters.
-- It also supports normal animated canvas objects but I haven't fully implemented it.
+- It also supports normal animated canvas objects but it isn't fully implemented yet.
 - You can adjust the drag on each individual pointer and for the cursor as a whole.
 - You can adjust the X and Y offset for each pointer individually and for the cursor as a whole.